New Bankruptcy Law

 Residency Requirement (Exemptions)

-The New Bankruptcy Law attempted to eliminate “forum shopping” into states such as California, which has generous bankruptcy exemptions, by creating a residency requirement that determines which state’s exemption laws you get to use when you file bankruptcy.
+The BAPCPA attempted to eliminate “forum shopping” into states such as California, which has generous exemptions, by creating a residency requirement that determines which state’s exemption laws you get to use when you file.
 "Exemptions" refer to what property you keep when you file bankruptcy.

-In California, your bankruptcy exemptions are usually provided for under California Bankruptcy Law, however under the New Bankruptcy Law if you have not resided continuously in California for the required statutory period the laws of a different state may apply to your case.
+In California, your exemptions are usually provided for under California law, however under the BAPCPA, if you have not resided continuously in California for the required statutory period the laws of a different state may apply to your case.
 No longer can a resident of Arizona, which has ungenerous exemptions, move to San Diego, California, and use California's generous exemptions.

 Student Loans

-Prior to enactment of the New Bankruptcy Law, private student loans, that is, educational loans that are not made or guaranteed by the Federal Government, were dischargeable (you could eliminate them) in bankruptcy.
-The New Bankruptcy Law drastically changed the bankruptcy law.
+Prior to enactment of the BAPCPA, private student loans, that is, educational loans that are not made or guaranteed by the Federal Government, were dischargeable (you could eliminate them).
+The BAPCPA drastically changed that law.

-Under the New Bankruptcy Law, all educational loans, including privately funded educational loans, are nondischargeable in bankruptcy unless you can show that nondischargeability would post an “undue hardship” upon you and your dependents.
-"Undue hardship" has a very specific legal meaning and is determined under a special test applied by Bankruptcy Courts.
+With the enactment of the BAPCPA, all educational loans, including privately funded educational loans, are nondischargeable unless you can show that nondischargeability would post an “undue hardship” upon you and your dependents.
+"Undue hardship" has a very specific legal meaning and is determined under a special test applied by the Courts.
+Learn more about the undue hardship test for discharging student loans.
+For more detailed analysis, you will need to talk to a bankruptcy lawyer.

-In San Diego, California, unless you are so physically or mentally disabled that you are incapable of working again, the San Diego Bankruptcy Court is not likely to let you discharge your student loans.
+In San Diego, California, unless you are so physically or mentally disabled that you are incapable of working again, the judges in the San Diego Bankruptcy Court are not likely to let you discharge your student loans.

-Call Bankruptcy Legal Center today and talk to a San Diego bankruptcy attorney if you have any questions about how the New Bankruptcy Law affects you.
-Call Us: (800) 44-DEBTS (800-443-3287).
+Call Bankruptcy Legal Center today and talk to a bankruptcy attorney if you have any questions about how the BAPCPA affects you.